This post may contain affiliate or sponsored links. Please read our disclosure policy.

-Make-Ahead: You can whip up several of these on the weekend and have breakfast ready to go for the week.
+- Make-Ahead: Like our Blueberry Muffin Smoothie Packs, you can whip up several of these on the weekend and have breakfast ready to go for the week.
 They just take minutes to put together.

-No Cooking Involved: The oats softened in the liquid as it sits in the refrigerator, which means no cooking is needed.
-Doesn’t get much easier.
+- No Cooking Involved: The oats soften in the liquid as it sits in the refrigerator, which means, like our Chocolate Energy Bites, no cooking is needed.

-Super Healthy: Breakfast doesn’t get much healthier than this!
-The combo of fresh or frozen blueberries, oats, milk, and walnuts provides fiber, protein, antioxidants, and valuable minerals.
-We use all-natural sweetener in our recipe, like pure maple syrup or honey.
+- Super Healthy: The combo of fresh or frozen fruit, whole grains, and other nutritious add-ins provides fiber, protein, antioxidants, and valuable minerals.

-Eat On-the-Go: Whether you have just a few minutes before you leave for the day or need to eat breakfast in the car or at your desk, this breakfast-in-a-jar fits the bill!
-Eat these blueberry overnight oats cold or warm.
+- Eat On the Go: Whether you have just a few minutes before you leave for the day or need to eat breakfast in the car or at your desk, this breakfast-in-a-jar fits the bill!
+Eat these overnight oats cold or warm.
+(Read on for tips for serving.)
+Check out more Healthy On-the-Go Snacks.